suki-workshop/suki-workshop.github.io/cfp.md

 We seek submissions in two tracks:

-<b> Research Track.</b> We welcome submissions on research that broadly relates to combining Structured and Unstructured Knowledge on topics including but not limited to:
+**Research Track.** We welcome submissions on research that broadly relates to combining Structured and Unstructured Knowledge on topics including but not limited to:
 - Datasets combining Structured and Unstructured Data
 - Data Augmentation for Structured and Unstructured Data
 - Joint PreTraining for Structured and Unstructured Knowledge